 Here we present biographies of those officials of the society who have so far provided us with this information!

-One of our two vice president is Professor Ian Robson.
+A former president of the society, Professor Ian Robson is now a welcome addition to our Council.
 Ian’s astronomical interest started early.
 ‘When I was a boy in the north-east of England I could see a prominent pattern of stars from my bedroom window.
 I drew the pattern and sent it to Patrick Moore.
 He kindly wrote back and told me it was Orion, and gave me details of a book where I could find out more.
 Christmas was coming and so that was my present solved.
 My father later built me a telescope, a three-inch refractor, and I just devoured any astronomy book I could get my hands on.’
 Ian also joined the then JAS at the age of about nine.

 He went to Queen Mary College for his physics degree, and stayed on for his PhD to work on the cosmic microwave background.
 He then went to what was Preston Polytechnic – now the University of Central Lancashire – and in 1992 became director of the James Clerk Maxwell Telescope on Hawaii, which observes in the submillimetre waveband, beyond the infrared.
 After ten years at the forefront of research at this major facility, Ian moved back to the UK to become deputy director of the Astronomy Technology Centre at Royal Observatory, Edinburgh, which effectively replaced the Royal Greenwich Observatory as the UK’s centre for instrument development.